kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 Additionally, the requirement of profile for a default config is a blocker when you want to apply mesh wide proxy template (`kuma.io/service: '*'`), but you have both sidecar and gateway proxies.

-One of the idea when we created this is we were predicting that we may have multiple profiles that users could choose.
+When we created we were predicting that we may have user-created profiles.
 This never happened in the end.
 We only used profiles internally.
 If someone would like to build their own config I presume they would rather implement this as a plugin.
 Maintaing whole Envoy config in ProxyTemplate is not really maintainable solution.
 If we ever see a need to skip the default config, we can do this by introducing a new flag like `skipDefaultConfigGeneration` in `defaults` section.